-Build an Edge Microvisor Toolkit Image#
+Build Your Own Edge Microvisor Toolkit#

-based OS images supporting a variety of different image formats.
+facilitate creating rpm based OS images supporting a variety of different image formats.

-construct in the JSON format that defines the characteristics
+The toolkit has an imageconfig construct in the JSON format that defines the characteristics

 of the resulting image, such as: